-Professor Sally Blake has authored hundreds of education research studies, taught hundreds of college courses, presented at dozens of academic conferences, and founded several important education initiatives over the course of her 30-year career in education.
+Professor Sally Blake has conducted numerous research projects funded by nationally competitive granting agencies, taught hundreds of college courses, presented at dozens of academic conferences, and founded several important education initiatives over the course of her 30-year career in education.
 She is a 17-year-veteran of public school teaching and was named Flagler College’s Faculty of the Year in 2013.
 She’s even on the advisory board for Sesame Street, and in that role, she is participating in a special study to better develop language and vocabulary for children from low-income environments.
 Yet for all these astounding achievements and noteworthy accolades, what is it that really impresses this veteran educator?

 “Flagler College students,” she said simply.
 “I’m in awe of them.”